Thomsoncw1/Elk-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because by using Ansible's playbooks, which theya re easy to read and understand due to the fact that they are written in YAMl, makes it possible to repeat complicated tasks simultaneously on multiple machines.

 The playbook implements the following tasks:
-  * Docker Installation
+  * Installation of Docker
-  * Python and Docker python library
+  * Download elk Image
-  * Enabling the docker service at start
+  * Enable docker service
-  * Downloading and running the elk docker container.
+  * Download and start docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.